FengboMa/docs.spectraguru/docs/Analytics_Page/Fast_Fourier_Transform.md

 ## Introduction

-Fast Fourier Transform (FFT) converts a selected spectrum from the Raman shift domain into the frequency domain so periodic or high-frequency structure can be inspected.
+Fast Fourier Transform (FFT) analysis converts a selected spectrum from the Raman shift domain into the frequency domain so periodic or high-frequency structure can be inspected.

 ## How to use

 1. Upload data and finish preprocessing if needed.
 2. Open **Analytics Page**.
-3. In **Select Analytics Plot**, choose **Fast Fourier Transform (FFT)**.
+3. In **Select Analytics Plot**, choose **Fast Fourier Transform (FFT) analysis**.
 4. Use **Select spectrum for FFT** to choose **Average** or an individual spectrum.
 5. Optionally enable **Subtract average value before FFT**.
 6. Review the FFT plots and use **Download FFT Data as CSV** if you need the transformed data.